-The client to the failed part should be informed about the passive part's activation by fault management sub system, so that it can get its request served by the new activated part and does not try to send the requests to the failed part.
-The client should provide handling for failure notification from the fault management subsystem so that it can re-direct requests to the newly activated part.
+The client to the failed part should be informed about the passive part's activation by fault management sub system (a system implementing 'Fault management' related patterns shown in the Figure 1), so that it can get its request served by the new activated part and does not try to send the requests to the failed part.
+The client should provide handling for failure notification from the fault management sub-system so that it can re-direct requests to the newly activated part.